FabienHenon/event-streamex/README.md

 ### Mark the entity for listening

-To mark an entity for listening, you will have to use the `EventStreamex.Events` module:
+To mark an entity for listening, you will have to do 2 things:

+- use the `EventStreamex.Events` module
+- and set the tables for replication

+#### Use the `EventStreamex.Events` module

 ```elixir
 defmodule MyApp.Blog.Post do